henkbirkholz/ietf-scosi/draft-birkholz-sacm-coswid-latest.md

 Real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications such as those described earlier can cause a large amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
 Concise SWID tags significantly reduce the amount of data transported as compared to a typical SWID tag.
 This reduction is enable through the use of CBOR, which maps human-readable labels of that content to more concise integer labels (indices).
 This allows SWID tags to be part of an enterprise security solution for a wider range of endpoints and environments.

+## Requirements notation

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119, BCP 14 {{RFC2119}}.

 # Concise SWID data definition

 The following is a CDDL representation of the ISO-19770-2:2015 {{SWID}} XML schema definition of SWID tags.
 This representation includes all SWID tag fields and thus supports all SWID tag use cases.
 The CamelCase notation used in the XML schema definition is changed to hyphen-separated notation (e.g. ResourceCollection is named resource-collection in the Concise SWID data definition).
 The human-readable names of members are mapped to integer indices via a block of rules at the bottom of the Concise SWID data definition.
 The 48 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.